 If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

-A new study by the CDC reveals higher levels of depression, anxiety, and suicidal ideation in female teenagers, and there are some obvious reasons why.
+Last year, a study by the CDC revealed higher levels of depression, anxiety, and suicidal ideation in female teenagers, and there are some obvious reasons why.

 What is causing mental health issues in teen girls today?

-Our girls are experiencing more pressure than ever before in every area of their lives.
-Social media and societal messages keep pushing them to be more than they are and do more than they already do, while looking perfect simultaneously.
+Our teen daughters are experiencing more pressure than ever before in every area of their lives.
+Social media and societal messages keep pushing them to do and be more than hours in the day while adhering to certain appearance standards.

-They are exposed to dangerous messaging and images that infiltrate social media and feeds them a steady diet of lies they begin to believe.
+Social media exposes them to dangerous messaging and images that feeds them a steady diet of lies that are tough to combat.

 Young girls are constantly struggling with perfectionism, and often are internalizing the strain and stress of peer pressure, social status, academic standards, and higher achievements in their competitive activities, all the while feeling an intense threat of failing in any of these areas every day.